Rooftops (film)

-Plot summary
+Plot

 Squeak, the main character's best friend has tagged the wrong place and a local crew of misfits seeks to teach him a lesson.
 A chase ensues through the streets of New York City, through abandoned buildings and on rooftops.
 Squeak is finally cornered before his best friend and the film's main hero, T, comes to his rescue.
 The rest of the film focuses on T and his group of friends, among them a reformed prostitute, a young woman, and a deaf basketball player.

 T is famous among the neighbourhood for taking place in a dance called "combat" in which "combatants" attempt to force each other off of a square fighting surface through only intimidation, no contact is allowed.
 T falls in love with Elana and she reciprocates his feelings.
 T is also exposed to Capoeira, which he naturally compares to his own fighting style.

 The main antagonists are a group of drug dealers who are slowly taking over the city's abandoned buildings, stringing out the local youth and establishing themselves as the law of the streets.
 Squeak crosses the drug dealers and pays for it with his life.
 The rest of the movie follows T and his friends quest for redemption at the hands of the drug dealers, and ends in a climactic rooftop battle.